AndreiPiatrou/articles/my-vs-code-bundle.md

 - `Jenkins Support` - in case if you work with Jenkins pipelines, it brings syntax highlighting.
 - `Markdown All in One` - very useful plugin for markdown writers.
 - `npm` - small npm integration.
+- `GitLens` - a nice plugin that extends git support with different tooltips and hints.

 Hope you find some useful plugins in this list!
 Have a nice coding! ;-)